puneet136/LeetCode-Problems/README.md

 # LeetCode Solutions ✅

-This repository contains my solution of Codechef problems.
+This repository contains my solution of LeetCode problems.
 They are in Java language.

 If this repository helped you out, please consider giving it a ⭐